CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***

 **Exercise 7**

-Be able to explain what happened and why.
+Explain what happened and why.
 Also, explain what happens if the three followers are started back up.

-:checkered_flag: Answer question 4 on the Canvas quiz named Lab1_Quiz.

 ***

 **Exercise 8**

 Think about the following questions: